-For more information on training with power check out Ask a Cycling Coach Ep 258.
+For more information on how to increase FTP, check out Ask a Cycling Coach Ep 258.

 What is FTP?